dllln/smply-social/README.md

 - HTML
     - with FlexBox
 - SCSS/CSS
-- JS for a quick form validation
+- JS for a quick form validation.